 How to Air Fry Mahi Mahi for the Perfect Texture

-Cooking Mahi Mahi in the air fryer requires just a few simple steps to achieve a crispy crust with a moist, flaky center.
+Cooking Mahi Mahi in the air fryer requires just a few simple steps to achieve a crispy crust with a moist, flaky center, typically, for 1-inch-thick fillets, in about 8-10 minutes.

 - Preheat the Air Fryer - Set to 375°F (190°C) to create an ideal temperature for cooking the fish evenly while preventing it from drying out.

-- Season the Fish – Pat the fillets dry with a paper towel, then brush with olive oil.
-Sprinkle with garlic powder, paprika, salt, and black pepper, ensuring all sides are coated.
+- Season the Fish - Pat the fillets dry with a paper towel, then brush with olive oil.
+Sprinkle with garlic powder, paprika, salt, and black pepper, making sure all sides are coated.

 - Arrange in the Air Fryer Basket - Place the fillets in a single layer, leaving space between them so air circulates properly.
 If needed, cook in batches to avoid overcrowding.

-- Air Fry and Flip for Even Cooking – Cook for 8-10 minutes, flipping halfway through to ensure a crisp exterior while keeping the inside soft and flaky.
+- Air Fry and Flip for Even Cooking - Cook for 8-10 minutes, flipping halfway through to ensure a crisp exterior while keeping the inside soft and flaky, a flip-and-timing technique that also works well for air fryer wings for easy weeknights.
+See easy air fryer recipes for beginners for similar flip-and-timing methods.

 - Check for Doneness - The fillets should be opaque and flake easily with a fork when done.
 The internal temperature should reach 137°F (58°C) for optimal texture.